microsoft/BCTech/samples/AppInsights/TroubleShootingGuides/README.md

 ![Install Kqlmagic](../images/install-kqlmagic-2.png)

+# Now what?
+You are now ready to run some notebooks.
+Either write your own or download some from this repository.

-# How to connect Kqlmagic to an Azure Application Insights resource
+# How to connect a notebook to an Azure Application Insights resource?
 You need two GUIDs to be able to read data from your Application Insights resource:
 1. Application ID
 2. an API key